 The Threat Surface is the union of all access domains available to an agent.

 The system addresses risk management, access control, logging, transparency, and human oversight requirements across major regulatory frameworks.
 Its Compliance-as-Code engine allows regulatory requirements to be expressed as declarative, version-controlled policy rules that are automatically enforced and audited.
+For a complete framework-by-framework mapping, see the Regulatory Coverage Matrix.

 Human oversight is delivered through an interactive oversight mechanism that pauses execution when risk falls within a mandatory-review range, presenting stewards with synthesised explanations, Blast Radius visualisation, and approve, deny, or modify controls.
 Transparency is achieved via cryptographically bound audit trails recording causal keys, policy versions, and affected targets.
 Risk management relies on quantitative scoring using Blast Radius, Operational Waste, and Multi-Dimensional Risk Vector for continuous rather than periodic assessment.